jon-heard/obsidian-inline-scripts/README.md

 | return expFormat("result"); | ... > result\n\n ... |

 Note: The "\n\n" in the results are displayed in the note as a blank line between the result and the following content.
-Note: The Second expansion result is based on the default values for the expansion prefix, suffix and line-prefix in the settings.
+Note: The Second expansion result assumes that the "common expansion format" settings are at defaults.

 ### Optional parameters
-The full definition of expFormat is `expFormat(expansionString, skipPrefix, skipLinePrefix, skipSuffix)`.
+The full definition of expFormat is actually `expFormat(expansionString, skipPrefix, skipLinePrefix, skipSuffix)`.
 The final three parameters are optional.
-- __skipPrefix__ - if true, the expansion prefix is not added to the result.
+- __skipPrefix__ - if true, the prefix is not added to the result.
-- __skipLinePrefix__ - if true, the expansion line-prefix is not added to the result.
+- __skipLinePrefix__ - if true, the line-prefix is not added to the result.
-- __skipSuffix__ - if true, the expansion suffix is not added to the result.
+- __skipSuffix__ - if true, the suffix is not added to the result.

 ***